microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 This example demonstrates how data from an external data source (e.g. a work tracking system) might be integrated with Fluid to enable more-real-time collaboration.
 For example, to allow collaborators to see proposed changes updating live before committing them back to the database.

 Please note that the ideas explored here are experimental and under development.
 They are not yet recommended for broad use in production.
+When this changes we will update the doucments accordingly.

 ## Scenario